watsonwork/watsonwork-developer-docs/guides/V1_PreparingYourApp.md

 ## Preparing Webhooks

-If you've added Webhooks, you will need to enable Webhooks to work.
-Here's a diagram of what has to occur.
+If you’ve added Webhooks, you will need to enable Webhooks to work.
+Here’s a diagram of what has to occur.

 ![Webhooks Sequence Diagram 1](../images/WWSWebhooksDiagram1.png)
 ![Webhooks Sequence Diagram 2](../images/WWSWebhooksDiagram2.png)

-Let's break this down.
+Let’s break this down.
 1. Create your App
 2. Add code to your webhook to handle verification.
 Watson Work Services will make a verification call out to your callback URL.
 This verification call is a POST request made to your callback URL.
 This verification request has a body of: